 Where are you located?

-Our main campus is at 1101 Ball Ave NE Grand Rapids MI.
+Our main campus is at 1115 Ball Ave NE Grand Rapids MI.
 49505.
-We also have locations on 36th Street and Eastern, Newaygo and Holland.
+We also have a location in Newaygo.

 What is your mission?